needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-3.md

 ## `XRCameraImage` is now `XRCpuImage`

 The [Texture2D](xref:UnityEngine.Texture2D)s that represent the pass-through video are typically GPU textures.
-Computer vision or other CPU-side processing applications require access to the raw pixels on the CPU; however, the normal `Texture2D` APIs for reading pixels do not work unless the data is first transferred back from the GPU, which can be costly.
-Fortunately, AR frameworks like ARCore and ARKit provide a way to access the raw pixel data on the CPU without the costly GPU readback, and AR Foundation provided this data as an `XRCameraImage`.
+Computer vision or other CPU-side processing applications require access to the raw pixels on the CPU; however, the normal `Texture2D` APIs for reading pixels do not work unless the data is first transferred back from the GPU, which can be inefficient.
+Fortunately, AR frameworks like ARCore and ARKit provide a way to access the raw pixel data on the CPU without the inefficient GPU readback, and AR Foundation provided this data as an `XRCameraImage`.

 This "camera image" API still exists, but it has been generalized and renamed from `XRCameraImage` to [XRCpuImage](xref:UnityEngine.XR.ARSubsystems.XRCpuImage).
 The API is very similar, but it can now be used to read other types of image data, such as the human depth and human stencil buffers provided by the [AROcclusionManager](xref:UnityEngine.XR.ARFoundation.AROcclusionManager).